-Medicare Penalty Medicare Part A With a Premium A penalty is assessed for the beneficiary who enrolls late in Premium Part A. This penalty is a premium surcharge.
+Medicare Penalty Medicare Part A With a Premium A penalty is assessed for the person who enrolls late in Premium Part A. This penalty is a premium surcharge.
 The premium surcharge for late enrollment will never be more than ten percent.
-This ten percent surcharge will be payable for twice the number of months in full 12-month periods during which the beneficiary could have, but did not enroll in Premium Part A. At the end of the penalty period, the premium amount reverts to the non- penalty rate.
+This ten percent surcharge will be payable for twice the number of months in full 12-month periods during which the beneficiary could have, but did not enroll in Premium Part A. At the end of the penalty period, the premium amount reverts to the non-penalty rate.
 Medicare Part B A penalty is assessed for late enrollment in Part B. The penalty is an increase in the monthly premium by 10 percent for each 12-month period after the time the beneficiary was first eligible to enroll.
-Once the penalty amount is established, it is ongoing for as long as the beneficiary is enrolled in Part B. The penalty may be waived if the beneficiary has Creditable Coverage.
-Medicare Part D The beneficiary will be charged a late enrollment penalty (higher premiums) if they choose to enroll later if: The beneficiary decides not to join a Medicare drug plan when they are first eligible; and The beneficiary does not have other creditable prescription drug coverage.
-The penalty assessed for late enrollment in Medicare Part D is currently 1 percent for each full month that the beneficiary did not have creditable coverage after the beneficiary was eligible to join a Medicare drug plan.
-NOTE Part D penalties are waived for persons enrolled in the Part D Extra Help program.
+Once the penalty amount is established, it is ongoing for as long as the beneficiary is enrolled in Part B. The penalty may be waived if the person has creditable coverage.
+Medicare Part D The person will be charged a late enrollment penalty (higher premiums) if they choose to enroll later when: The person decides not to join a Medicare drug plan when they are first eligible; and The person does not have other creditable prescription drug coverage.

+The penalty assessed for late enrollment in Medicare Part D is currently one percent for each full month that the person did not have creditable coverage after the person was eligible to join a Medicare drug plan.
+Part D penalties are waived for people enrolled in the Part D Extra Help program.